JulienMousset/Shopping-Website/README.md

 - Install required Node.js modules : `cd vueapp/vuedjangorest/` and `npm install`
 - Start the front-end server : `npm run serve`
 - Visit the website at this url : http://localhost:8080/
-- If you wish so, you can now add, update and delete items from the Django admin website and see the results in real time on the web page.
+- You can now add, update and delete items from the Django admin website and see the results in real time on the web page.

 ## Screenshots